colleen547/python-challenge/README.md

 Python - Py Me Up, Charlie

 BACKGROUND<br>
-PyBank - A Python script was created to analyze the financial records of a company.<br>
+PyBank - A Python script created to analyze the financial records of a company.<br>
-PyPoll - A Python script was created to calculate and analyze election votes.
+PyPoll - A Python script created to calculate and analyze election votes.

 DETAILS - PyBank<br>
 Beginning with a dataset containing two columns: Date and Profit/Losses, this Python script was created to analyze the following: